sympy/sympy/doc/src/modules/combinatorics/fp_groups.rst

 ``````````

 Class used to manipulate the information regarding the coset enumeration of
-the finitely presented group ``G`` on the cosets of the subgroup ``H``.
+the finitely presented self ``G`` on the cosets of the subgroup ``H``.

 Basically a *coset table* ``CosetTable(G,H)``, is the permutation representation
-of the finitely presented group on the cosets of a subgroup.
+of the finitely presented self on the cosets of a subgroup.
 Most of the set
-theoretic and group functions use the regular representation of ``G``, i.e.,
+theoretic and self functions use the regular representation of ``G``, i.e.,
 the coset table of ``G`` over the trivial subgroup.

 The actual mathematical coset table is obtained using ``.table`` attribute and